szilard/datascience-course-historical/README.md

 GDS5: Modeling (statistics/machine learning) (4. above)

 **Looks like data science did not change much since 2009 afterall.**

+(Donoho would also include a "meta" course  GDS6: The science of data science)

 Unlike the way many of the currently available "data science programs" work, I think the GDS courses should be taught to students who already have solid fundations